US Privacy Supplement

 Adsquare does not track its customers over time and across third party websites to provide targeted advertising and therefore does not respond to Do Not Track (DNT) signals.
 Third parties that have content embedded on Adsquare’s websites such as social feature may set cookies on a user’s browser and/or obtain information about the fact that the web browser visited a specific Adsquare website from a certain IP address.
 Third parties cannot collect any other personally identifiable information from Adsquare’s website unless you provide it to them directly.

-From January 1, 2022 to December 31, 2022 Adsquare facilitated requests made by Californian consumers pursuant to CCPA who requested to access information (“requests to know”), and Do Not Sell requests (“requests to opt-out”).
+From January 1, 2024 to December 31, 2024 Adsquare facilitated requests made by Californian consumers who requested their data to be deleted, to access information (“requests to know”), or Do Not Sell requests (“requests to opt-out”).
 Below are the metrics from the previous calendar year on the totals for each type of request.

 Type of requests | Number of Requests | Number complied with | Number denied | Average number of days to respond |